-The opinion must contain an original signature of the AA, the AA's name (in block letters), the date and location of signing.
+The opinion must contain the AA's signature, name (in block letters), and the date of signing.

-The actuarial opinions presented to the shareholders and policyholders of the insurer should be the same as the opinion filed with the Central Bank.
-Should this not be the case, the AA must disclose in writing in the AAR to submitted to the IOFI any material differences between the opinions, as well as the rationale for such differences.
+The actuarial opinions presented to the shareholders of the insurer should be the same as the opinion filed with the Central Bank.
+Should this not be the case, the AA must disclose in writing in the AAR submitted to the Inspector any material differences between the opinions, as well as the rationale for such differences.